VictorHeDev/VictorHeDev/README.md

 ### 👋 Hi, I’m @VictorHeDev
-  I am currently 24 years old and I am an App Academy graduate.
+  I am currently 25 years old and I am an App Academy graduate.
 I have a Bachelor's of Science in Biomedical Sciences and I used to work as an Emergency Medical Technician and a Firefighter.

 ## I am a Developer, Creator, and Continual Learner
 - 👀 I’m interested in ...
   Web development, working on collaborative projects, and designing mobile applications.

-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/His

 - 🌱 I’m currently learning ...
-  Data Structures and Algorithms
+  Data Structures and Algorithms in Python!

 - 💞️ I’m looking to collaborate on ...
   Fullstack projects!